Mayoral hopefuls face off at forum

 Keller said the city is prepared to accept 300 refugees.
 Aragon questioned that, saying Albuquerque can’t even accommodate its existing homeless population.

-A labor union-backed political action committee and a separate PAC fueled by the New Mexico United soccer team are funneling money toward Keller’s campaign.
-Keller is pushing for the city to build a multimillion-dollar stadium that would be used by the team.
+Keller is pushing for the city to build a multimillion-dollar stadium that would be used by the New Mexico United professional soccer team.

-A question specifically for Keller challenged whether the city’s $50 million share would be better spent on education, addressing crime or dealing with homelessness.
-He called the proposed stadium a long-term investment for families and said the four potential locations for the venue were chosen because “they’re just empty space.”
+Keller called the proposed stadium a long-term investment for families and said the four potential locations for the venue were chosen because “they’re just empty space.”

-Some neighborhoods have voiced concerns about residents being displaced, gentrification, traffic and noise.
-Keller said the city won’t decide on a final location without a community benefits agreement in place.

-The candidates were scheduled to appear at another forum Tuesday night sponsored by the local chamber of commerce.